Crystal Boys: Background

 Nièzǐ means literally "sinful sons" or "sons of sin", but it may also be an allusion to a passage in Mencius in which "friendless officials and concubine's sons" (孤臣孽子) reach positions of power because they have learned to live with a dangerous status.

-A movie called Outcasts, based on this novel, was released in 1986.
-In 2003, the material was adapted by Taiwan Public Television Service Foundation into a miniseries.

 There is a reference to You Xian Ku in the chapter "Journey to the Goblin Cave".

-Plot summary
+Summary

 The story takes place in Taipei in 1971 (or, in the most recent film adaptation, in 1973), and follows a short period in the life of a young man called Li-Qing (李青, nicknamed A-Qing).

 When A-Qing is expelled from his school because of "scandalous relations" with classmate Zhao Ying (趙英), his father kicks him out of the family home.
 A-Qing begins to hang out at a park called New Park, a gay cruising area and hangout for gay men, where he meets the novel's other primary characters.